Flood Warning issued for Warren by NWS - NewsBreak

 Flood Warning issued for Warren by NWS

-Effective: 2021-09-01 20:09:00 EDT Expires: 2021-09-02 00:15:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around...don`t drown when encountering flooded roads.
+Effective: 2021-09-02 11:34:00 EDT Expires: 2021-09-02 23:45:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around...don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Target Area: Warren The National Weather Service in Mount Holly has extended the * Flood Warning for Northwestern Warren County in northwestern New Jersey Northwestern Northampton County in eastern Pennsylvania Carbon County in northeastern Pennsylvania Monroe County in northeastern Pennsylvania * Until 700 AM EDT Thursday. * At 842 PM EDT, local law enforcement reported widespread flooding in the warned area.
-Several river gauges are in flood, and numerous roads are closed.
-Avoid travel in this area.
-Between 3 and 6 inches of rain have fallen. * Some locations that may experience flooding include Lehighton, Mount Pocono, East Stroudsburg, Tobyhanna, Palmerton, Jim Thorpe, Nesquehoning, Weatherly, Delaware Water Gap, Sun Valley, Pocono Raceway, and Long Pond.
+Target Area: Warren The National Weather Service in Mount Holly has extended the * Flood Warning for Northwestern Warren County in northwestern New Jersey Northwestern Northampton County in eastern Pennsylvania Carbon County in northeastern Pennsylvania Monroe County in northeastern Pennsylvania * Until 445 PM EDT Thursday. * At 1034 AM EDT, local law enforcement reported flooding in the warned area.
+Flooding is already occurring.
+Between 3 and 6 inches of rain have fallen. * For Brodhead Creek at Analomink: At 10:15am the stage was 5.78 feet.
+Flood Stage is 8 feet.
+For Pohopoco Creek at Kresgeville: At 10:16am the stage was 7.82 feet.
+Flood Stage is 8.5 feet.
+For Lehigh River at Lehighton: At 10:15am the stage was 8.44 feet.
+Flood Stage is 10 feet.
+For Tunkhannock Creek at Long Pond: At 9:30am the stage was 3.83 feet.
+Flood Stage is 5 feet.
+For Brodhead Creek at Minisink Hills: At 10:16am the stage was 8.57 feet.
+Flood Stage is 10 feet.
+For Pohopoco Creek at Parryville: At 9:30am the stage was 2.7 feet.
+Flood Stage is 5.5 feet.
+For Aquashicola Creek at Palmerton: At 10:16am the stage was 7.32 feet.
+Flood Stage is 7 feet.
+For Bush Kill at Shoemakers: At 9:45am the stage was 6.34 feet.
+Flood Stage is 6 feet.
+For Tobyhanna Creek at Blakeslee: At 10:15am the stage was 10.9 feet.
+Flood Stage is 10 feet.
+For Delaware River at Tocks Island: At 10:15am the stage was 19.82 feet.
+Flood Stage is 21 feet.
+For Lehigh River at White Haven: At 9:30am the stage was 3.12 feet.
+Flood Stage is 8 feet.
 This includes the following highways Interstate 80 in New Jersey between mile markers 0 and 1.
 Interstate 80 in Pennsylvania between mile markers 277 and 314.
 Interstate 380 in Pennsylvania between mile markers 0 and 12.
 Northeast Extension between mile markers 72 and 97.alerts.weather.gov

 Comments / 0